fsxforte/stablecoin/README.md

 This purpose of the analysis in this file is to understand how much variability there is in the composition of the stablecoin basket.
 For instance, if the 5 largest assets by volume are selected in one month, how many of these assets would be selected using data from the next month?

+### weights_variation.py

+This file demonstrates how much the weights would change if the weights are optimized to minimize variance every day (gives a sense of how volatile the assets are intra-day).
+These weights are derives my minimizing the variance through simulation, as shown in the following figure.

+### stablecoin.py

+This is the main file, which shows how the volatility (returns) can be dampened / smoothed by selecting a basket of assets that minimize the variance.

+# Section 2: Results

+## Liquidity plots (volume and number of trades)

+## Stability of basket membership

-**There appears to be significant volatility in terms of the membership of assets to the basket, with many pairs joining and leaving the top 10.
-Therefore the analysis mainly focusses on the top 5 assets by volume to keep the basket composition stable **
+There appears to be significant volatility in terms of the membership of assets to the basket, with many pairs joining and leaving the top 10.
+Therefore the analysis mainly focusses on the top 5 assets by volume to keep the basket composition stable.

 In July, new larger volume symbols are ['PVT-554_BNB', 'BKBT-3A6_BNB', 'ERD-D06_BNB', 'MEETONE-031_BNB']